CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Conclusion and Future Work

+This work explores how autonomous vehicles can communicate and coordinate through natural language, offering a path toward future human–AI collaboration in cooperative driving.
+We introduce \simulator{}, a multi-agent simulation environment for closed-loop evaluation of collaboration through vehicle-to-vehicle dialogue, and propose \method{}, a multi-agent learning framework that enables LLM-based driving agents to refine communication and control through iterative reflection and debriefing.
+Experiments show that while zero-shot LLM agents fail to collaborate effectively, reflective and centralized learning yields stable, human-interpretable cooperation across both perception and negotiation tasks.
+By distilling the learned behaviors into a compact model, we further achieve near-real-time, cross-scenario generalization.
+Overall, this study establishes natural language as a promising medium for cooperative autonomy and highlights future works for grounding communication in more realistic perception and communication mechanisms, improving multi-agent learning stability, and evaluating the agents in real human–AI collaborative driving.

-This work has taken place in the Learning Agents Research Group (LARG) at the Artificial Intelligence Laboratory, The University of Texas at Austin.
-LARG research is supported in part by the National Science Foundation (FAIN-2019844, NRT-2125858), the Office of Naval Research (N00014-18-2243), Army Research Office (W911NF-23-2-0004, W911NF-17-2-0181), DARPA (Cooperative Agreement HR00112520004 on Ad Hoc Teamwork), Lockheed Martin, and Good Systems, a research grand challenge at the University of Texas at Austin.
-The views and conclusions contained in this document are those of the authors alone.
-Peter Stone serves as the Executive Director of Sony AI America and receives financial compensation for this work.
-The terms of this arrangement have been reviewed and approved by the University of Texas at Austin in accordance with its policy on objectivity in research.
+\begin{acks} { This work has taken place in the Learning Agents Research Group (LARG) at UT Austin.
+LARG research is supported in part by NSF (FAIN-2019844, NRT-2125858), ONR (N00014-24-1-2550), ARO (W911NF-17-2-0181, W911NF-23-2-0004, W911NF-25-1-0065), DARPA (Cooperative Agreement HR00112520004 on Ad Hoc Teamwork) Lockheed Martin, and UT Austin's Good Systems grand challenge.
+Peter Stone serves as the Chief Scientist of Sony AI and receives financial compensation for that role.
+The terms of this arrangement have been reviewed and approved by the University of Texas at Austin in accordance with its policy on objectivity in research.} \end{acks}